XRF Test Results for Pfaltzgraff Heritage White (USA) c. mid-1980s

 Tamara Rubin is a multiple-federal-award-winning independent advocate for childhood Lead poisoning prevention and consumer goods safety, and a documentary filmmaker.
 She is also a mother of Lead-poisoned children (two of her four sons were acutely Lead-poisoned in 2005).

-Reading: Center of Food Surface of Dish (White Glaze) -60-second reading, repeated multiple times to confirm the results:
+Reading on Center of Food Surface on Dish (White Glaze) for 60-seconds, repeated multiple times to confirm the results:

 • Lead (Pb): 179 +/- 24 ppm